-4.1 We hope that in many cases you will be able to raise any concerns with your line manager OR the Mayor.
+We hope that in many cases you will be able to raise any concerns with the Chair of Staffing Committee OR the Mayor.
 You may tell them in person or put the matter in writing if you prefer.
 They may be able to agree a way of resolving your concern quickly and effectively.
 In some cases they may refer the matter to the Whistleblowing Officer.

-- 4.2 However, where the matter is more serious, or you feel that your line manager OR the Mayor has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the following: - (a) The Whistleblowing Officer, Amanda Mugford. - (b) The Deputy Mayor. - (c) The Chairman of the Finance and General Purposes Committee.
+However, where the matter is more serious, or you feel that your line manager OR the Mayor has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the following:

+- (a) The Whistleblowing Officer, Chair of Staffing Committee. - (b) The Deputy Mayor. - (c) The Chairman of the Finance and General Purposes Committee. - (d) Your Union